SatishSWEngineer/Basic-Calculater/README.md

 # Basic Calculater

-# Using HTML , CSS , JavaScript technologies I have build Simple yet useful Application
+# Using HTML , CSS , JavaScript technologies I have build Simple but useful Application